laurenforrest/starter-hugo-academic2/content/team/sarah h/index.md

 ---

-Sarah is my lab's research coordinator at Penn State College of Medicine.
-She graduated from Penn State in 2019 with a BS in Statistics.
-Sarah plans to apply to quantitative and clinical psychology PhD programs for Fall 2024.
-She is particularly interested in using data to inform real-world psychopathology conceptualization, treatment and prevention, especially for people in underserved communities.
+Sarah was my lab's research coordinator at Penn State College of Medicine.
+She is currently a graduate student in Personality, Individual Differences, and Behavior Genetics at the University of Minnesota.
+She is interested in using data to inform real-world psychopathology conceptualization, treatment and prevention, especially for people in underserved communities.

 **Sarah's papers and projects in my lab include:**

-***Hauryski, S.***, Babinski, D., Waschbusch, D., & **Forrest, L. N.** (in prep).
-Polypharmacy in a large, nationwide cohort in adults with borderline personality disorder.
+***Hauryski, S.***, Potts, A., Swigart, A., Babinski, D., Waschbusch, D., & **Forrest, L. N.** (2024).
+Characterizing psychopharmacological prescribing practices in a large cohort of adolescents with borderline personality disorder. *Borderline Personality Disorder and Emotion Dysregulation, 11*(17).

-Babinski, D., ***Hauryski, S.***, Waschbusch, D., & **Forrest, L. N.** (in prep).
-Polypharmacy in a large, nationwide cohort in adolescents with borderline personality disorder.

 Diaz, A., ***Hauryski, S.***, Waschbusch, D., & **Forrest, L. N.** (in prep).
 Comparison of fluoxetine vs. duloxetine for the treatment of comorbid major depressive disorder and generalized anxiety disorder in pediatric patients.